cloudfoundry-attic/cf_canaries/README.md

 - `--dry-run`: If set, shows all the commands the canary breeder will run without actually executing them
 - `--number-of-instances-per-app=<n>`: Push n instances of each app (apart from the instances canaries).
 Defaults to 1.

+## Canaries

+### Aviary Canary

+This canary can be found at aviary.<app-domain>.
+`/instances_aviary` will respond with a 200 if the `/instances_pinged_aviary` and `/instances_from_cf_aviary` checks succeed.
+`/instances_pinged_aviary` will ping the instances canary (4 * # of instances) times.
+It will return a 200 if all instances respond.
+`/instances_from_cf_aviary` will check the status of the the instances of the instances canary.
+It will return a 200 if 80% or more of the instances are reporting as running.
+`/zero_downtime_aviary` will check all of the zero-downtime-canaries and will respond with a 200 if all are responding.
+`/instances_heartbeats/:index` is the endpoint which the instances canary will hit in order to register a heart beat.
+`/instances_heartbeats` will return a 200 if all instances of the instances canary have heartbeated within 15 seconds.

+### Long Running Canary

+This canary can be found at long-running-canary.<app-domain>.
+It will return "Hello, World!" when you make an http request to its root `/`.

+### Zero Downtime Canary

+This canary can be found at zero-downtime-canary<index>.<app-domain>.
+This canary is meant to be pushed with multiple instances, specified with the `--number-of-zero-downtime-apps` flag.
+It returns "Zero downtime canary sings" when you make an http request to its root `/`.
+If you have more than one instance and more than one DEA in your deployment this app should always respond.

+### CPU Canary

+This canary can be found at cpu.<app-domain>.
+This canary is meant to constantly be using a certain percentage of CPU.
+It will return "Sing" when you make an http request to its root `/`.

+### Disk Canary

+This canary can be found at disk.<app-domain>.
+This canary creates a file of size SPACE on disk inside its container.
+It will return "Sing" when you make an http request to its root `/`.

+### Memory Canary

+This canary can be found at memory.<app-domain>.
+This canary will increase memory usage to MEMORY.
+It will return "Sing" when you make an http request to its root `/`.

+### Network Canary

+This canary can be found at network.<app-domain>.
+This canary will attempt to contact www.google.com when you make an http request to its root `/`.
+It will return "Canary croaked" if it fails to reach www.google.com.
+It will return "Canary sings" if it succeeds to reach www.google.com.

+### Instances Canary

+This canary can be found at instances-canary.<app-domain>.
+It will return "Hello Canary Tweet Tweet Chirp Chirp!" when you make an http request to its root `/`.
+It will return the instance index of the responding instance when you make an http request to `/instance-index`.
+All of the instances will heartbeat to the Aviary canary every 10 seconds.
+The Aviary will keep track of whether or not instances are heartbeating.

 ## Contributing